truelossless/crocolang/README.md

 Simple examples of the syntax can be seen under the `tests` folder.
 For the partial spec and even more examples, see [here](SPEC.md).

 PULL REQUESTS ARE WELCOME SO YOU CAN IMPROVE MY MESS !

+The lexer and parser are backend-agnostic, which means it should be easy to add all types of backend support.
+Currently there is a interpreter backend (crocoi), and an llvm backend (crocol, WIP)

 ## Downloading croco